Skip to Content

 How and when will I know the outcome of my application?

-The DAP makes a decision at the scheduled meeting and a copy of the determination will be provided to the applicant by the DAP secretary.
+The DAP decides at the scheduled meeting and a copy of the determination will be provided to the applicant by the DAP secretariat.

 Who attends DAP meetings?

 DAP meetings are open to the public.
-The applicant, owner and anyone who has made a submission about the application is invited to the meeting.
+The applicant, owner and anyone who has made a submission on the application is invited to the meeting, however members of the public are also able to attend the meeting with the details of the meeting (location and online attendance link) published on the DAP agenda prior to the meeting.

 What do I do if I don’t agree with the DAP’s determination?